sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

-# For letter d, information about installed packages
+# For first letter d, information about installation packages

 <details>
 <summary>d-feet</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A powerful D-Bus Debugger
+Short desc    : A powerful D-Bus Debugger
 URL          : https://wiki.gnome.org/Apps/DFeet
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : D-Feet is an easy to use D-Bus debugger.
+Descript     : D-Feet is an easy to use D-Bus debugger.
              :
              : D-Bus is an RPC library used on the Desktop.
 D-Feet can be used to inspect
              : D-Bus objects of running programs and invoke methods on those objects.